zghib/app/docs/developer-guide/tooltips.md

 ## Inverse colors

 When rendering a tooltip on a dark background, you can render the tooltip with the `inverted` class added.
-This'll render the tooltip with a light-gray background and dark text versus the regular white text on a dark background:
+This will render the tooltip with a light-gray background and dark text to maintain contrast and visibility:

 ```vue
 <button v-tooltip="{ classes: ['inverted'], content: 'Click to save!' }">Save</button>
 ```

+## Advanced Configuration

-Please checkout the docs for [`v-tooltip`](https://github.com/Akryum/v-tooltip) for more advanced usage instructions.
+Please checkout the `v-tooltip` [docs](https://github.com/Akryum/v-tooltip) for more advanced usage instructions.